 A note to those with FIA standard helmets: FIA 8859-2015 helmets are acceptable.
 FIA 8860 helmets are NOT acceptable as they align to an outdated Snell SA2000 spec.

-The ONLY exception to this is for students participating in the Acclimation Program (without upgrade to Novice day): Any DOT approved helmet with protection for the top and both sides of head is acceptable.
+The ONLY exception to this is for students participating in the Acclimation Program: Any DOT approved helmet with protection for the top and both sides of head is acceptable.
 However, Snell SA2005 or higher helmets are recommended.
-Acclimation Program students who ARE participating in hot laps must have an SA2005 or newer helmet.

 Why the SA rating?